-(< III IdKIIS) Ratio FY 2022 FY 2021 Detailed explanation Debtor Turnover In Days 11.07 33 100.12 4 The credit policies and collection process of your Company are satisfactory and commensurate to the industry and/or the segment it operates into.
-Your Company mainly deals with retail/individual buyers, who in turn would approach a bank/ FI for sanction of their home-loan.
-Your Company had tied-up with three (3) first-rung banks/NBFCs, while the project was approved by certain banks/NBFCs.
+Ratio FY2023 FY2022 Detailed explanation Debtor Turnover In Days 2.99 122 11.07 33 The credit policies and collection process of your Company are satisfactory and commensurate to the industry and/or the segment it operates into.
+Your Company mainly deals with retail/individual buyers, who in turn would approach a bank/FI for sanction of their home-loan.
 The Collection process of your Company is well established.
-While, the debtors at 31 March 2022 have increased marginally as compared to 31 March 2021, the holding period has increased due to fairly less revenue as compared to previous FY.
+While, the debtors at 31 March 2023 have Decreased marginally as compared to 31 March 2022, the holding period has increased due to fairly less revenue as compared to previous FY.
 Hence, this movement in debtor turnover.
-Inventory Turnover 0.08 0.67 The overall inventory at 31 March 2022 has increase as compared to 31 March 2021, the holding period has increased In Days 4,499 542 due to fairly less revenue as compared to previous FY.
+Inventory Turnover 0.01 0.08 The overall inventory at 31 March 2023 has increase as compared to 31 March 2022; the holding period has increased due to fairly In Days 30,393 4,499 less revenue as compared to previous FY.
 Hence, this movement in inventory turnover.
-Interest Coverage Ratio 10.09 1.84 At 31 March 2022 your Company has become debt-free.
-For FY2022, the interest coverage has fairly increased as compared to FY2021 mainly owing to considerable reduction in Finance Cost consequent to reduction in Borrowings to zero at 31 March 2022.
-Current Ratio 50.42 5.74 With reduction in operations your Company has modest current liabilities as compared to the current assets at 31 March 2022.
+Interest Coverage Ratio 0.00 10.09 At 31 March 2023 your Company has become debt-free.
+For FY 2023, the interest Cost is zero consequent to reduction in Borrowings to zero at 31 March 2023.
+Current Ratio 2.61 50.42 Current Liabilities as at 31 March 2023 has increased as compared to 31 March 2022. your Company has modest current liabilities as compared to the current assets at 31 March 2023.
 It could also indicate that your Company has significant ability to pay short-term obligations or those due within one year.
-Debt Equity Ratio 0.00 0.08 During FY2022, your Company has paid financial liabilities on Anant Sky project from the sales consideration.
-Hence, your Company has successfully reduced its overall liabilities and there is no formal debt.
-Operating Profit Margin 19.73% 15.26% During FY2022, the operational expense reduced drastically subsequent to completion of the projects of your Company.
-Hence, this movement in margin.
-Net Profit Margin 24.22% 0.65% During FY2022, the overall reduction in expense subsequent to completion of the projects of your Company has increased the profitability.
-Hence, this movement in margin.
-Return on Networth 1.02% 0.00 This has marginally improved due to enhanced profit after tax, while the networth has remained relatively stable.
+Debt Equity Ratio 0.00 0.00 During FY2023, your Company has no formal debt.
+Operating Profit Margin (191.44%) 19.73% During FY 2023, due to fairly less revenue as compared to previous FY there is loss.
+Hence, this movement in Margin.
+Net Profit Margin (397.33%) 24.22% During FY 2023, due to fairly less revenue as compared to previous FY there is loss.
+Hence, this movement in Margin.
+Return on Net worth (3.26%) 1.02% During FY 2023, due to fairly less revenue as compared to previous FY there is loss.
+Hence, this movement in return on Net worth.